Signs and Symptoms

-- Failure to thrive — large appetite but failure to gain weight or grow at a normal rate
+- In children, failure to gain weight or grow at a normal rate (failure to thrive)

 CF interferes with electrolyte and fluid balance in the body.
 In most individuals affected with CF, sweat contains up to five times more salt (sodium chloride) than unaffected individuals.
 Losing excess sodium and chloride can affect the heart rhythm and may sometimes cause shock.

-In people with CF, lubricating mucus in the lungs becomes thick and sticky, providing a breeding ground for microorganisms, causing frequent respiratory infections.
+In people with CF, lubricating mucus in the lungs becomes thick and sticky, providing a breeding ground for microbes, causing frequent respiratory infections.
 These must be aggressively treated with intravenous, oral and/or inhaled antibiotics.
-Much of the morbidity associated with CF is due to respiratory infections and lung complications.
+Many of the illnesses associated with CF are due to respiratory infections and lung complications.

-Mucus plugs in the pancreas lead to blocked ducts, resulting in malabsorption because pancreatic enzymes cannot travel to the intestine to digest proteins and fats.
+Mucus plugs in the pancreas lead to blocked ducts, resulting in malabsorption because pancreatic enzymes (needed to digest food, particularly protein and fat, so that it can be absorbed) cannot travel to the intestine.
 This can lead to vitamin deficiencies and malnutrition.
-Oral pancreatic enzyme supplements and replacement of fat-soluble vitamins A, D, E and K can ease these symptoms, along with a low fat, high protein diet.
-If pancreatic damage is sufficient, some people with CF eventually become diabetic.
+Pancreatic enzyme and vitamin A, D, E and K supplements can ease these symptoms, along with a low-fat, high-protein diet.
+If pancreatic damage progresses, some people with CF eventually become diabetic.

 Other problems associated with CF include: